Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 Command Query Responsibility Segregation is the difference between the checkbook register and the running balance for our accounts.
 When we make a deposit or draft a check, that's a command applied to our that gets recorded as an event that happened at a given point in time.
 When we want to know our balance, when we query our balance, we don't start at the first event and calculate it.
 We simply look at the running total column, because we keep that up to date just so that we can quickly know how much money we have.

-We're doing the same thing with our configuration system, but these patterns are generally very useful - and they can give you design wins you weren't expecting.
+We built our configuration system the same way, but these patterns are generally very useful - and they can give you design wins you weren't expecting.
+In our case, we can get specific versions of any configuration for our customers who aren't quick to adopt the latest and greatest.

-Take a shopping cart application for example.
-If you track just the current state of the cart, you can get a customer through your store and checked out.
-But if you track each event along with when it happened, you can still get the current state of the cart but you can also look at the customer's shopping behavior.
-From that behavior, you can learn a lot about your ecommerce site, your customer's preferences, the problems with your user experience.
-That kind of business intelligence is hot right now.

 [ slide:

-Data coorindators
+Data coordinators

+* Publishers
+* Subscribers

 ]

-Our initial and perhaps naive view of foreign data was two-fold.
-On the configuration service side, when we build a projection we might run a SQL statement that is stored in the metadata, updating the setting in the database.
-On the database side, we could set up triggers on each of the configuration tables that would post the updated data to an API.

-But now my team is bigger and a new developer got a hold of this and squeezed out a very nice abstraction.
-He suggested we publish data updates on RabbitMQ channels, so that you can not only query a key, but subscribe to it.
-On the configuration side, this is relatively trivial.
-We're already using RabbitMQ as our message bus.
-The key-value store can be it's own publisher and send updates directly to RabbitMQ.

-On the other side of the pub-sub-sub-pub equation, we have our database, and a map connecting keys and rows that's basically just a secondary index on metadata.
-When we get an update that's in our map, we project it into the database.

-Going the other way, treating changes to the database as an event source for the configuration service, is a little more tricky.
-After considering several options, we settled on processing the Oracle redo log.
-We get change vectors by watching that log, and if the item is in our foreign data map, we create a new event and send it to the configuration service.

-[ slide:

-Data coorindators: Danger, Will Robinson!

-]

-It is important to note that we are not actually trying to keep two canonical data sources in sync here.
-Even though the legacy code may believe that Oracle is the source of Truth for its configuration values, I don't.
-I think the database is one of several places I might project a view of the data, and just another way of recognizing a configuration change event.

-Taking a step back, the idea of being able to subscribe to changes in data from almost any source *is* kind of exciting - and probably too good to be true.
-Since our primary use is configuration data that doesn't actually change all that often, I think we can get away with it, but in the bigger picture it feels like a three-legged stool at best.
-If we want streaming data, we probably should get it as it's entering the system, not as a reflection of what's changed within the system.
-I have questions in this area if anyone wants to talk about it after the session.
+When something changes in the configuration service that also exists in the database, we need to update the database, otherwise the legacy code won't see the change.
+Likewise when legacy code changes something in the database, we need to treat that like any other configuration event and update our configuration service so that the new code can see it too.
+We do this by using "data coordinators".

+We have two types of data coordinators.
+Publishers listen for changes in a data source and publish any changes to a message queue.
+For example, our Oracle data coordinator watches the redo log, and if any of the rows it cares about are changed, it publishes the change to a channel.
+The configuration service does its own data coordination - whenever it changes anything, it sends out a message about the change.
+Other machines in the cluster see the message and update their records.

+Subscribers listen to those channels and do something useful with the information.
+On the Oracle side, for example, the data coordinator maps keys in the configuration service to rows in a table.
+When it gets a message about a change on the configuration service, it updates the row.

+Even though it looks a little like we're trying to keep two data sources in sync, I think we aren't.
+The configuration service is the canonical data source.
+Oracle is just a place where we store a view of that data as well as an event source about changes made by a user.

+Basically we built a platform that watches for data to change, and when it does it publishes a message.
+We made it possible to subscribe to our data, not just poll it.
+It's almost too good to be true.
+I'm rather worried it is too good to be true.
+If you want to explain to me why it's too good to be true, I'm available after the talk.

 [ slide: